-If you’re thinking of keeping hermit crabs as pets, you’ll need to be prepared for the possibility of getting pinched occasionally.
+If you’re thinking of keeping hermit crabs as pets, you must be prepared for the possibility of getting pinched occasionally.
 This is most likely to happen when hermit crabs are stressed and afraid.

 Caring for hermit crabs involves handling them occasionally and reaching into their tank for various reasons, putting your hands and fingers at risk of their pinchers.